Code-Institute-Submissions/VKirijanova-Food-Quiz_MayResub/README.md

 # User Stories: #
 1. As a user, I would like to see clear instruction for the quiz.
 2. As a user, I would like to know if my answer is right.
-3. As a user, I would like the challenge, which bring me back to website again.
+3. As a user, I would like the challenge, which brings me back to website again.
 4. As a user, I would like website to be inituitive, that I could start quiz with no difficulties.
 5. As a user, I would like to see my results at the end of the quiz.
 6. As a user, I would like to give feedback about the quiz.